International Women’s Day: A Boudoir Photographer’s Perspective

 “Where does boudoir photography come into this,” you ask.

-Doing something like this for ourselves is a big thing.
-We are investing in our need to feel good about who we are, what makes us unique, and what we have to offer the world.
-We are doing something that makes us feel beautiful and powerful despite what society says, and we are letting ourselves feel free.
-Free of the restrictions we feel by men, and even by other women who aren't there yet.
-But also, boudoir photography would not even exist if not for the Women’s Movement.
-We, as women, made this happen.
+Taking the opportunity for self care, and to celebrate ourselves, is a big thing.
+We are investing in our need to feel good about who we are, what makes us important, and what we have to offer the world.
+We are doing something that makes us feel beautiful and powerful, and we are letting ourselves feel liberated.
+Free of the restrictions and able to express ourselves artistically.
+We are documenting our beautiful lives and overcoming the struggles we've been through to get here.
+An opportunity like this may not have even been possible if not for the Women’s Movement.
+We, as women, created this experience; we made this possible.

 This is not even close to what I had planned for today.

 This is what always happens.
-I go to post a photo up on Instagram, and the caption space is just never long enough to say what I want to say.
-And I always say that I'm going to continue it into a blog post but other things come up and I never get around to it.
-I probably have a hundred captions waiting to be turned into posts.
+I go to share a photo on Instagram and the caption space is just never long enough to say what I want to say.
+This one deserved it's own blog post.

 Cheers to change, especially the kind that comes from within.